Skip to content

 IPFS is a p2p protocol that makes it easy to share many sorts of data.
 The hydrus client can communicate with an IPFS daemon to send and receive files.

-You can read more about IPFS from their homepage, or this guide that explains its various rules in more detail.
+You can read more about IPFS from their homepage.

 For our purposes, we only need to know about these concepts: